-Refunds will be issued if a student drops a class within a specific time frame.
+Refunds will be issued if a student drops a class within a specified time frame.
 MCC will automatically issue a refund for any class that is cancelled.
 All refunds will first be applied to any debts the student owes to the college.
-No refund will be issued if an instructor withdraws you from a class.
-Specific refund deadlines can be found in a class schedule or the MCC website (www.kcmetro.edu.)
+No refund is issued if an instructor withdraws a student from a class.
+Payment by credit card will be refunded to that credit card for a period of 60 days from the original payment date.
+Specific refund deadlines can be found in a class schedule or the MCC website, www.mcckc.edu.